-Clearly, the Broncos had an offensive system with a superior rushing attack.
+Clearly, the Broncos had a superior rushing attack.
 Based on numerous examples, running backs could expect to get an extra yard per carry in Denver.
 While that difference might not seem significant, it can add up to a meaningful amount at the end of a season, or a career.

 Apparently, the “Manning Effect” worked in reverse as well.
-For instance, Reggie Wayne had 111 receptions for 1,355 yards from Manning in 2010, but only 75 receptions for 960 yards from a combination of Curtis Painter, Dan Orlovsky, and Kerry Collins in 2011.
-As further support for the impact of a star quarterback, Wayne’s numbers rebounded in 2012 (106 receptions for 1,355 yards) after Andrew Luck was drafted and became the starter.
+For instance, Reggie Wayne had 111 receptions for 1,355 yards with Manning under center in 2010.
+Due to an injury to Manning, Wayne had only 75 receptions for 960 yards from a combination of Curtis Painter, Dan Orlovsky, and Kerry Collins in 2011.
+As further support for the impact of a star quarterback, Wayne’s numbers rebounded in 2012 (106 receptions for 1,355 yards) after Andrew Luck became the starter.